 The instructor and/or the appropriate academic Division Dean have the authority to authorize a change to a final course grade as an outcome of this appeal process.

 The Dean of Student Development will serve as steward of the Grade Appeal Procedure.
 When the appeal process is concluded, all documentation will be forwarded to the campus Dean of Student Development, who will maintain such documentation in accordance with appropriate retention schedules

 STUDENT PROTECTIONS A student may have a support person of his/her choice (such as a PCC counselor or advisor, or student government representative) throughout the appeal process.
 The support person is not permitted to present the appeal, but may advise the student throughout the appeal process.
 The Dean of Student Development’s office can assist the student with identifying a support person, or arranging for assistance with language translation, if needed.

 Both PCC and the student may seek legal advice at their own expense; however, neither PCC nor the student may be represented by a lawyer during any meeting pertaining to the Grade Appeal Procedure.

-Concerns involving harassment or discrimination on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, veteran status, or other legally protected status should be directed to PCC’s Office for Affirmative Action and Equity (OAAE).
-Information may be found at http://www.pcc.edu/about/affirmative-action/Nonharassment.html.
-The OAAE and the academic division considering the grade appeal may engage in parallel investigations if the College determines parallel investigations are appropriate
+Concerns involving harassment or discrimination on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, veteran status, or other legally protected status should be directed to PCC’s Office of Equity and Inclusion.
+Information may be found at http://www.pcc.edu/about/equity-inclusion/nonharassment/.
+The Office of Equity and Inclusion and the academic division considering the grade appeal may engage in parallel investigations if the College determines parallel investigations are appropriate

 STEP 1: Attempt to Resolve the Final Grade Concern With The Instructor